Hydroxide

-Hydroxide is a diatomic anion with chemical formula OH^{−}.
+Hydroxide (occasionally hydroxyl ion) is a diatomic anion with chemical formula OH^{−}.
 It consists of an oxygen and hydrogen atom held together by a single covalent bond, and carries a negative electric charge.
 It is an important but usually minor constituent of water.
-It functions as a base, a ligand, a nucleophile, and a catalyst.
-The hydroxide ion forms salts, some of which dissociate in aqueous solution, liberating solvated hydroxide ions.
+It functions as a base, ligand, nucleophile, and catalyst.
+The hydroxide ion forms salts, some of which dissociate in aqueous solutions, liberating solvated hydroxide ions.
 Sodium hydroxide is a multi-million-ton per annum commodity chemical.
 The corresponding electrically neutral compound HO^{•} is the hydroxyl radical.
 The corresponding covalently bound group \sOH of atoms is the hydroxy group.
 Both the hydroxide ion and hydroxy group are nucleophiles and can act as catalysts in organic chemistry.

 Many inorganic substances which bear the word hydroxide in their names are not ionic compounds of the hydroxide ion, but covalent compounds which contain hydroxy groups.

 Hydroxide ion

 The hydroxide ion is naturally produced from water by the self-ionization reaction: